Tours and activities

 12. Dance the night away...

-Go for a night of salsa dancing at clubs such as Cafe Havana or take dance lessons.
+Go for a night of salsa dancing at clubs such as cafe Havana or take dance lessons.
 Cartagena has many other rhythms besides salsa, such as vallenato, bachata, cumbia, reggaeton and dances with African influences, such as mapalé and champeta.
 If you want to party like a local, hop in an authentic chiva for a chiva party tour.
 The party bus-with open bar-drives past Cartagena’s top attractions while you dance to the swinging music.

 Organized tours